-The on-campus Graf Clinic, which is independently operated and staffed by the Baptist Medical Group of Pensacola, provides primary outpatient medical care.
-Fees incurred for on-campus labs, diagnostic testing, and pharmaceuticals are applied to the student's account at the time of service.
+The on-campus Graf Clinic, which is independently operated and staffed by the Baptist Health Care of Pensacola, provides primary outpatient medical care.
+Fees incurred for on-campus labs, diagnostic testing, and pharmaceuticals are applied to the student's account.
 After-hours health needs and serious illnesses or injuries are referred to off-campus medical facilities associated with one of three area hospitals.